cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-04-create-message.md

     ...
 }
 ```

-Which is code that you probably need not change.
+Which is code that you, probably, do not need to change.

-Other boilerplate created by Starport is code to have the message conform to the `sdk.Msg` type like:
+Starport also creates boilerplate code to have the message conform to the `sdk.Msg` type, like:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/types/message_create_game.go#L26-L32]
 func (msg *MsgCreateGame) GetSigners() []sdk.AccAddress {